 The timing of the Page-Halper meeting is significant because the FBI, based on previous leaks to The New York Times, only started to look into any Trump-Russia links after Wikileaks started publishing emails from the Democratic National Committee (DNC) server on July 22.

-The Wikileaks release prompted Alexander Downer, then-Australian ambassador to London, to send an official cable to Canberra about his earlier conversation with Trump campaign volunteer adviser George Papadopulos.
+The Wikileaks release prompted Alexander Downer, then-Australian ambassador to London, to send an official cable to Canberra about his earlier conversation with Trump campaign volunteer adviser George Papadopoulos.
 That information was then communicated to the FBI with the help of Joe Hockey, Australian ambassador to the United States, The Sydney Morning Herald reported, without citing any sources.

-On May 6, Downer’s counselor Erika Thompson contacted Papadopulos and asked him to meet Downer, The Daily Caller reported.
+On May 6, Downer’s counselor Erika Thompson contacted Papadopoulos and asked him to meet Downer, The Daily Caller reported.
 Around May 10, the three met at the Kensington Gardens restaurant in London.
 It’s not clear whether anyone else attended.
-After some drinks, Papadopulos told Downer that, about two weeks earlier, Maltesian academic Joseph Mifsud told him that Russians had “dirt” on Hillary Clinton and thousands of her emails.
+After some drinks, Papadopoulos told Downer that, about two weeks earlier, Maltesian academic Joseph Mifsud told him that Russians had “dirt” on Hillary Clinton and thousands of her emails.

-Papadopulos said he thought Mifsud was talking about some of the 30,000 emails that Hillary Clinton deleted instead of handing them over to the FBI when she was investigated for mishandling classified information as State Secretary.
+Papadopoulos said he thought Mifsud was talking about some of the 30,000 emails that Hillary Clinton deleted instead of handing them over to the FBI when she was investigated for mishandling classified information as State Secretary.
 Some of the deleted emails were later found on the laptop of disgraced ex-Congressman Anthony Weiner.

-Halper has met with Papadopulos too.
+Halper has met with Papadopoulos too.